 1954: the year of changes

 Big changes were in store for 1954, some planned and some not.
-For unknown reasons, the county code designation was switched from a prefix to a suffix.
+Most notably, the county code designation was switched from a prefix to a suffix.
 The justification from the Department of Licenses, as quoted in The Olympian, was to aid in faster identification by law enforcement, the number being a more important component for tracking down a vehicle owner than the county designation.
-For cost savings and mitigation of ongoing metal shortages, the original plan was to issue ’54 plates as singles, for cost-saving reasons, made of steel and in the same format as the 1950 plates, with a reversed color scheme.
+For cost savings and mitigation of ongoing metal shortages, the original plan was to issue ’54 plates as singles, made of steel and in the same format as the 1950 plates, with a reversed color scheme.
 This decision would result in a number of complications and anomalies over the next year.